 The Hope Scar Care Pack contains ScarSil® Silicone Scar Gel and Scar Esthetique®, a silicone base cream designed to lighten and brighten scars, once the scar is flat and smooth.
 These products can be used in combination with Scar FX® self-adhering silicone scar sheets, which are designed to soften and flatten raised scars and come in a large range of shapes and sizes (including breast specific shapes) to cover different scar areas.
 Another option for silicon sheet dressing is Mepiform®, which works to reduce hypertrophic and keloid scars.

-Our easiest go-to for starting on a chemotherapy regimen is our We have 3 different levels that cover the most common side effects you might come up against, such as mouth ulcers, dry/sensitive skin, nail weakness, reflux/heartburn and dehydration.
+Our easiest go-to for starting on a chemotherapy regimen is our HOPE Essentials Chemo Care Pack, which makes for an ideal breast cancer gift for your loved one.
+We have 3 different levels that cover the most common side effects you might come up against, such as mouth ulcers, dry/sensitive skin, nail weakness, reflux/heartburn and dehydration.
 All these products can also be purchased individually if you wanted to see how you go or if you’re after something in particular.
 Check out our Chemotherapy Care Package range below.

 Some of the main areas to focus on initially would be:

 Regular Mouth Care – Using a saltwater rinse after you eat (3-4 times a day) can help maintain good mouth care.
 Although, if you start to get ulcers, you may want to start using an alcohol-free mouthwash like Oral 7® Mouthwash or Denta-Med™.
 We would also recommend using a soft toothbrush, like the Curaprox Surgical Toothbrush, accompanied with a gentle toothpaste (we offer Oral 7® Moisturising Toothpaste).
 For more information, check out our Mouth Care collection.